godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 the next few sections.
 The most important fact to remember for now is that nodes exist and can be arranged in this way.

-When all of the nodes we've previously mentioned are combined, we call it a Scene.
+All of the nodes we've previously mentioned, when combined, are called a Scene.

 Scenes
 ------